PancakeTaste/DeathChest/README.md

 DeathChest is a Spigot plugin designed to enhance the player experience in Minecraft.
 When a player meets their demise, a chest automatically spawns at the exact location, containing their items for easy retrieval.
 Additionally, players with specific permissions can teleport directly to the chest.

-## Purpose

-This plugin was created as a part of the learning process for Minecraft plugin development.
-It serves as a practical project to understand the basics of Spigot API and plugin architecture.

 ## Installation

 1. Download the latest plugin JAR from the [releases page](https://github.com/PancakeTaste/DeathChest/releases).